youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 # Start the investigation

 ## Context
 You are a forensic analyst and you have been contacted to investigate on a windows machine that has been infected with a ransomware.
-The client only provided you with the Virtual Machine DisK (VMDK) of the machine.
+The client only provided the Virtual Machine DisK (VMDK) of the machine.

 ## Parsing the evidences

 There is multiple way to investigate a VMDK, like mounting it as a file system and then extract the data you need.
-In this article we are gonna use Log2Timeline, the tool will parse everything for us and create a timeline.
-We will then use MPP to extract result from it.
+In this article we are gonna use Log2Timeline and Maximim Plaso Parser.

 To create the timeline with plaso :